Covid-19 – News for our patients. Click here to read more.

 Virtual consultation banner Virtual consultation banner

-What Is the Difference Between Botox and Facial Fillers?
+What Is the Difference Between Neuromodulators and Facial Fillers?

-If you are looking for a nonsurgical option for a natural and more youthful-looking face, then you have probably heard of Botox and facial fillers.
+If you are looking for a nonsurgical option for a natural and more youthful-looking face, then you have probably heard of neuromodulators and facial fillers.
 While both are injectable cosmetic treatments, they actually work in different ways and are used to address different cosmetic concerns.
-In this post, Dr. Arie Benchetrit discusses the difference between Botox and facial fillers.
+In this post, Dr. Arie Benchetrit discusses the difference between neuromodulators and facial fillers.

-The Botox procedure usually takes five to 20 minutes depending on the areas being treated.
+The neuromodulators procedure usually takes five to 20 minutes depending on the areas being treated.
 It is an outpatient procedure that typically has mild side effects (if any).
-Patients can return to work immediately after Botox injections.
+Patients can return to work immediately after neuromodulators injections.
 The results generally last three to four months.

-The most popular use of Botox is for cosmetic purposes.
-When injected into specific areas of the face and neck, Botox can reduce the appearance of the following:
+The most popular use of neuromodulators is for cosmetic purposes.
+When injected into specific areas of the face and neck, neuromodulators can reduce the appearance of the following:

 • Small wrinkles around the outer corners of the eyes